 If you’ve been nodding your head along as you read this, you may want to check out Automatic.com, which makes a gizmo you can put in your (or your teen’s) car to track all kinds of useful metrics, such as the car’s location, driving behavior, and other information on how it is being driven.
 The device syncs up with an app on your smartphone.

 Radhika Giri, vice president and general manager at Automatic.com, notes another important feature called Crash Alert, which dispatches emergency responders to the scene of an accident.
 “If anything should go wrong on the road, parents will be notified at the same time,” she says.

-In addition, she’s found that parents particularly appreciate the maintenance features like Service Alerts and Check Engine Lights, which offer a convenient way to keep an eye on vehicle maintenance—since, let’s face it, sometimes our teens pay less attention to dashboard lights than whether their music is correctly hooked up.
+In addition, she’s found that parents particularly appreciate the maintenance features like Service Alerts and Check Engine Lights.
+It offer a convenient way to keep an eye on vehicle maintenance—since, let’s face it, sometimes our teens pay less attention to dashboard lights than whether their music is correctly hooked up.

 Furthermore, Automatic can help parents feel more confident in their fledgling driver’s abilities.
-“Automatic’s Drive Score and Driving History features are designed to promote safe driving and help improve behind-the-wheel skills,” Giri says, adding that this is especially important for new drivers who are still forming habits.
+“Automatic’s Drive Score and Driving History features are designed to promote safe driving.
+It’s designed to help improve behind-the-wheel skills,” Giri says, adding that this is especially important for new drivers who are still forming habits.
 “Monitoring progress can be very motivating and rewarding,” she points out.

 Helping, Not Hovering

 Of course, most teens are not keen on being monitored, so it’s important to have a candid discussion about the number one purpose of using a device like Automatic: their safety.
 Make sure your teen understands that it’s not a way to say “Gotcha”.
 Rather, it’s a way to offer teens the freedom they crave, while helping to ensure they stay safe behind the wheel.